-3.2.
-Multiple alignment and medical diagnosis
+3.2 Multiple alignment and medical diagnosis

 The process of diagnosis may be modelled by the building of one or more multiple alignments.
-Fig. 6 shows the best alignment created by SP62 with a set of New patterns shown in Fig. 5 that describe 'John Smith' and his symptoms and a set of Old patterns like those shown in Fig. 4 that represent diseases or aspects of diseases.5
+Figure 3 shows the best alignment created by SP62 with a set of New patterns shown in Figure 2 that describe 'John Smith' and his symptoms and a set of Old patterns like those shown in Figure 1 that represent diseases or aspects of diseases.
+By convention, the New pattern or patterns in any alignment is always shown in column 0 with the Old patterns in the remaining columns, one pattern per column.
+Apart from this constraint, the order of the patterns in the alignment is entirely arbitrary.